Where To Stay in Moab (2021 GUIDE)

 Many visitors to Moab prefer to stay in town and within walking distance of the restaurants, bars and shops for some relaxation after exploring the parks.

 - Best Western Plus Canyonlands Inn: excellent location just off the Moab main street.
 Comfortable rooms, outdoor pool and daily breakfast make this one of the best hotels in Moab – check prices here!

 - The Gonzo Inn: retro boutique motel just off the main street.
 Nice pool and perfectly located for all the bars, restaurants and stores of Moab – check prices here!

 - Hoodoo by Hilton: one of the newest hotels in Moab with excellent facilities and modern, spacious rooms.
 Located one block from the main street – check prices here!

-- Casa Moab: there are some great Airbnb options in Moab.
-This Casita, located just off the town’s main street, is one of our favorites – check prices now!
+- Kayenta: there are some great Airbnb options in Moab.
+This beautiful apartment which is minutes walk from downtown is one of our favorites – check prices now!

 3 | Quirky and Unique Accommodation Options in Moab

 From tiny homes to luxury glamping and desert yurts, Moab has some awesome quirky options for accommodation:

 - Under Canvas Moab: luxury desert glamping.
 Spacious and well equipped tents, some with private viewing decks and stargazing windows above the bed.
 Amazing night sky views – check prices here!